braedenbucher/ascii-sandbox/README.md

 ```java
 public static void draw(int[][][] blocks, char[][] canvas, int[][][][] order)
 ```
-The big bad printer method I keep talking about.
 First thing's first, the canvas is wiped so every char is back to being ' '.
 Then, 3 for-each loops scroll through the 3d list to each 3-element coordinate.
 Convenience variables are assigned to the coordinate's z, x, and y values.

 Next, we need to take the 3d coordinates we were given, and throw out the x and y coordinates on the 2d canvas to print the block.
 These x and y coordinates are referred to as XX and YY: